Insular monasticism: Augustinian mission

 By the time the Roman Empire recalled its legions from the province of Britannia in 410, parts of the island had already been settled by pagan Germanic tribes who, appear to have taken control of Kent and other coastal regions no longer defended by the Roman Empire.
 In the late 6th century Pope Gregory I sent a group of missionaries to Kent to convert Æthelberht, King of Kent, whose wife, Bertha of Kent, was a Frankish princess and Christian.
 Soon after his arrival, Augustine founded the monastery of Saints Peter and Paul on land donated by the king.
 Later, it was renamed St Augustine's Abbey.

 Probably the earliest monastery established in England for women was Saint Peter's Abbey in Folkestone, having been traditionally founded in 630 by Eanswith, the daughter of King Eadbald of Kent, the son of Æthelberht of Kent.

 The spread of Christianity in the north of Britain gained ground when Edwin of Northumbria married Æthelburg, a daughter of Æthelbert, and agreed to allow her to continue to worship as a Christian.
 The missionary Paulinus of York accompanied Æthelburg north.
 After Edwin's death in the Battle of Hatfield Chase, his immediate successors reverted to paganism, His widowed queen Æthelburg fled, with members of her family, to her brother, King Eadbald of Kent. Æthelburh founded Lyminge Abbey about four miles northwest of Folkestone on the south coast of Kent.

 After Paulinus left Northumbria with Queen Æthelburg, his assistant James the Deacon remained and continued his missionary efforts, primarily in the Kingdom of Lindsey.
 James, was a trained singing master in the Roman and Kentish style, and taught many people plainsong or Gregorian chant in the Roman manner.

 Among those who went to Kent was Edwin's niece, Hild, who had been baptized by Paulinus.
 Some time later, her sister, Hereswith became a nun at Chelles Abbey in Gaul, but Hild returned north with some companions, and was trained in Celtic monasticism by Aidan of Lindisfarne, part of the Hiberno-Scottish mission to northern Britain.
 The double monastery of Hartlepool Abbey, a walled enclosure of simple wooden huts surrounding a church had been founded in 640 by Hieu, an Irish recluse in Northumbria.
 In 649, Aidan sent Hieu to establish a monastery at Healaugh near Tadcaster, and named Hild abbess at Hartlepool.
-Around 657, Aidan asked her to found an monastery at Streoneshalh.
+Around 657, Aidan asked her to found a monastery at Streoneshalh.
 Hild served as abbess of both monasteries, but resided at Streaneshalch.

 In 670, Eadbald's granddaughter, Domne Eafe, founded the double monastery of St. Mildred's Abbey at Minster-in-Thanet.
 The East Anglian princess Æthelthryth founded a double monastery at Ely in 673.

 With the Gregorian missionaries, a third strand of Christian practice was added to the British Isles, to combine with the Gaulish and the Hiberno-British strands already present.
 The Gregorian missionaries had little lasting influence in Northumbria, where after Edwin's death the conversion of the Northumbrians was achieved by missionaries from Iona, not Canterbury.